upatras-lar/ecedk703-2025/lab4/Handout.md

 > - Declare `marker_length` as a configurable parameter with an initial value of 0.05m
 > - Save it as a class member variable `self.marker_length` to be easily accessible from all the class functions.

+> **Student TODO IV:** Each camera has different configuration parameters.
+Without these, the distances we calculate when using the camera will be wrong.
+Each camera is marked with a number on it.
+> - Create a `camera_params_num` variable and set it its value to your camera number.
+This will let the program find the correct set of configuration parameters for your camera.

-> **Student TODO IV:** After we have detetcted and found the translation and rotation of an aruco marker relative to the camera frame, we want to apply an exponential moving average filter so that our data is smoother.
+> **Student TODO V:** After we have detected and found the translation and rotation of an aruco marker relative to the camera frame, we want to apply an exponential moving average filter so that our data is smoother.
 As you can see we have already built `filter_pose` as a class member.
 > - Use `filter_pose` on our marker spatial data.
 Remember to use the filtered values of our data!

-> **Student TODO V:** In `__init__` we created a instance of `TransformBroadcaster(self)`.
+> **Student TODO VI:** In `__init__` we created a instance of `TransformBroadcaster(self)`.
 We can use it to send `TransformStamped` type messages to the `/tf` topic.
 This is the topic that Rviz listens to.
 This means that Rviz will know where the marker frame is in relation to the camera frame and display it.
 > - Inspect the format of the `TransformStamped` message type with `ros2 interface show geometry_msgs/msg/TransformStamped`
 > - Insert the translation and rotation (quaternion) information into our `TransformStamped` message.

-> **Student TODO VI:** Lastly, we want to place visual marker (i.e. a small box) in our marker frame.
+> **Student TODO VII:** Lastly, we want to place visual marker (i.e. a small box) in our marker frame.
 This is just to visually represent the aruco marker.Remember, Rviz already knows where the aruco marker frame is because we published the `TransformBroadcaster` message to `/tf`.
 > - Fill our the `pose.position.x`, `pose.position.y` and `pose.position.z` of our `Marker` message.
 Remember to use the filtered values of our data!
 > - Fill out the `scale.x` and `scale.y` fields of our `Marker` message.
 They should be equal to the real size of our aruco marker.
 Remember, we already defined this as a configurable parameter.